Social Bias in Popular Question-Answering Benchmarks: Results

-Figure~\ref{fig:gender} shows the male-versus-female gender proportions across benchmarks.
+Figure~\ref{fig:gender} shows the male-to-female gender ratios across benchmarks.
 We only included benchmark datasets for which we found more than 30 gender entries.
-Genders beyond the binary were none or close to none and, hence, also not illustrated in the plot.
-The most favorable gender ratios are found in WinoGrande and HellaSwag, which are both commonsense benchmarks.
-As discussed in Section~\ref{bias_paper}, a low gender bias metric was reported by the WinoGrande authors and our results confirm this observation.
+Genders beyond the binary were none or close to none and not illustrated in the plot.
+The most favorable gender ratios are found in the commonsense benchmarks HellaSwag and WinoGrande (consistent with the low gender bias reported in the WinoGrande paper;~\citealp{winogrande}).
 All Wikipedia-based benchmarks, like DROP, SQuAD, or TriviaQA exhibit prominent gender gaps.
-In fact, the DROP benchmark dataset is only based on text passages about male-dominated "National Football League (NFL) game summaries and history articles"~\cite[][p.
+In fact, DROP is only based on text passages about male-dominated "National Football League (NFL) game summaries and history articles"~\cite[][p.
 2371]{drop}.

 For CommonsenseQA, we only retrieved 28 male and 5 female entities, but we also ran a keyword matching on its question set and found 179 questions containing "he", "man" or "his" and only 49 containing "she", "woman", "her", or "hers".
 Examples are: "He was working hard on his sculpture, what was he practicing?" and "After she finished washing clothes, what did the woman do with them?"
 For questions where gender does not play a role for the task at hand, the dataset creators happened to default more to male subjects.